 The Temperature of Water

 I sleep very little these days.
-Maybe it's something that happens as you age, but I find solace in the wee hours of the morning cultivating the seeds of creativity.
+Maybe it's something that happens as you age, but I find solace in the wee hours of the morning, cultivating the seeds of creativity.
 On one such morning, I found myself grabbing a glass of water from the faucet.
 As the water began to run, I instinctively placed my pinky finger under the water, gauging the temperature, trying to figure out just how cold it was on this January morning.
 I like drinking cold water, and as someone who grew up in the Midwest, I often don't need to put ice cubes in my water most of the year as the water reflects the temperature of the ground below.
 As I let the water run over my finger, I remembered the disconcerting memory of the hot water that would run from the faucet in Arizona, where I spent twelve years expanding my horizons.
-The water, warmer than body temperature, not quite boiling, was a true barometer of the real temperature of the earth, a planet that is on fire, a world where water is evaporating, and becoming scarce, a world whose glaciers are melting.
-As an artist, my profession is not about saving the world but rather making it worth saving.
-Artists, like water, are also barometers of humanity.
-We observe and then reflect the world in which we exist.
+The water, warmer than body temperature, not quite boiling, was a true barometer of the real temperature of the earth, a planet that is on fire, a world where water is evaporating and becoming scarce, a world whose glaciers are melting.

 Entry #1